A. The terms "Student Code of Conduct" and "Student Code" are used interchangeably.

 B. "University" means William & Mary.

-C. "Student" includes all persons taking courses at the university, either full-time or part-time, pursuing undergraduate, graduate, or professional studies, and non-degree seeking students.
-Persons who withdraw after allegedly violating the Student Code, who are not officially enrolled for a particular term but who have a continuing relationship with the university, or who have accepted admission to the university are considered "students," as are persons who are living in university residence halls, although not enrolled in this institution.
-This Student Code applies at all locations, including the university's official study abroad locations.
+C. “Student” includes: all persons who have accepted admission to the university; persons taking courses at the university, either full-time or part-time; persons pursuing undergraduate, graduate, or professional studies; non-degree seeking students; and persons who are living in university residence halls, although not enrolled in this institution.
+Once admitted, a person remains a William & Mary student until they graduate, transfer to another degree-granting institution, or are permanently dismissed academically or as a result of student conduct action.
+Students who withdraw after reportedly violating the Code of Conduct, or who are not officially enrolled for a particular term but who have a continuing relationship with the university, are considered “students”.
+This Code applies at all locations, including the university’s official study abroad locations.

 D. “Faculty member” or “instructor” means any person hired by the university to conduct classroom or teaching activities or who is otherwise considered by the university to be a member of its faculty.